P

 4. More on market-basket ideas: Bhaduri, Moinak.
 2023.
 “Using ‘basket complementarity’ to make product recommendations.”
 Real World Data Science, March 2, 2023. https://realworlddatascience.net/ideas/datasciencebites/posts/2023/03/02/basket-complementarity.html

-Bahareh Zahirodini (bzahirodini@falcon.bentley.edu, zahirodiny@gmail.com) is currently a candidate for the Master of Science in Business Analytics at Bentley University in Massachusetts.
+Bahareh Zahirodini, MSBA, (bzahirodini@falcon.bentley.edu, zahirodiny@gmail.com is set to work as a research assistant alongside Dr. Moinak Bhaduri at the Department of Mathematical Sciences, Bentley University in Massachusetts.
 Her research interests lie in financial modelling with an emphasis on social issues.
-Bahareh is serving as a research and teaching assistant and as a trading room analyst at the Hughey Center for Financial Services at Bentley.
-She was selected to participate in and chaired sessions at the 2023 Grace Hopper Celebration.
+Bahareh served as a research and teaching assistant and as a trading room analyst at the Hughey Center for Financial Services at Bentley.
 Bahareh recently won the second place at the Annual NABA X Bentley Business Bowl and was chosen to join the Beta Gamma Sigma, an international business honor society (for business major students who are in the top 20% of graduates).

 Moinak Bhaduri (mbhaduri@bentley.edu) is currently a tenure-line Assistant Professor at the Department of Mathematical Sciences, Bentley University in Massachusetts.
 His faculty page is https://faculty.bentley.edu/profile/mbhaduri Rooted in applied probability, he studies spatio-temporal Poisson processes and others such as the self-exciting Hawkes or log-Gaussian Cox processes that are natural generalisations.
 His primary interests include developing change-detection algorithms in systems modeled by these stochastic processes, especially through trend permutations.
 Moinak heads the editorial board of the NextGen column of the New England Journal of Statistics in Data Science.